4d/4D-Mobile-App/README.md

 ### Alternatively using git

-Go to your component root folder (`cd /your/base/path/`) and clone it using the commande line
+Go to your 4d database root folder (`cd /your/base/path/`) and clone it using the commande line

 ```bash
 git clone git@github.com:4d/4D-Mobile-App.git Components/4D-Mobile-App.4dbase